tomaszklim/klim-framework/README.md

 /app/klimbs/branch1/java - local Java root directory
 /app/klimbs/branch1/java/lib - JAR files
 /app/klimbs/branch1/java/src - Java source code and compiled classes

-/etc/environment-type - file containing "dev", "test" or "prod" (server type), meant to be read-only for developers /var/log/php/*.log - multiple log files, for each facility, eg. core.log, db.log (/var/log/php directory must be writable for developers)
 ```

-Allowed application root directories are included in Bootstrap::$paths static array, in bootstrap.php file.
+Allowed application root directories are included in `Bootstrap::$paths` static array, in bootstrap.php file.
 This should be the only thing to change, if you want to fork this repository and use it for your purposes.

 Code in bootstrap.php file has been designed to allow setting up multiple applications on single server.
 All of these applications share `/app/cache` and `/app/libs` directories, but have independent `include` and `java` subdirectories, depending on application root paths recognized by bootstrap.php.

+`/etc/environment-type` file is required to be present on all servers using this code, and to be read-only for developers.
+Acceptable values as either "dev", "test" or "prod", meaning the server type.

+Message logging is done to `/var/log/php/*.log` multiple log files, one file per logging facility, eg. `core.log`, `db.log` (`/var/log/php` directory must be writable for developers).

 ## Authors